Rising Appalachia

-Rising Appalachia is an American Appalachian folk music group led by multi-instrumentalist sisters Leah Song and Chloe Smith.
-Leah also performs as a solo artist.
-Based between Atlanta, New Orleans, and the Asheville area of North Carolina, the sisters work with an array of international musicians and the band incorporates everything from simple harmonics with banjos and fiddles, to a wide variety of drums, kalimbas, beatbox, djembe, balafon, congas, didgeridoo, tablas, spoons and washboard creating a full mix of world, folk and soul music.
+Rising Appalachia is an American Appalachian folk music group, led by multi-instrumentalist sisters Leah Song and Chloe Smith.
+Their music is rooted in the landscapes of Atlanta, New Orleans, and the southern Blue Ridge Mountains of Appalachia.
+The group blends a diverse range of instruments, including banjos, fiddle, cello, upright bass, baritone guitar, djembe, and world percussion, as well as styles, including Americana, world, folk, and soul music.

-Rising Appalachia is independent from the mainstream music industry.
-The sisters managed, produced and marketed the project themselves from the beginning and only later started to build up a small management team.
-Their first four albums were self-produced and self-funded.
-For their fifth album, Filthy Dirty South, they raised in a span of one month a total of $11,180.00 in 2011 on the crowd funding web site Kickstarter.

-Rising Appalachia has performed at many musical festivals throughout the United States but also in Colombia, Costa Rica, Canada, India, Puerto Rico, Italy, Bulgaria, Hungary, the Czech Republic, Sweden, Ireland and Scotland.
+Rising Appalachia is noted for their nonconformity to the mainstream music industry.
+From the outset the Smith sisters independently managed and financed their music.
+Their musical career began with a gift of music for their close circle.
+The unexpectedly positive reception spurred them to establish Rising Appalachia as a group.

+The collective's identity has evolved through various phases, including a stint as R.I.S.E., during which they released the live album Evolutions in Sound.
+They worked to unite art with activism and community engagement, which led to the inception of the Rise Collective: a diverse assembly of performers, educators, activists, and artists.
+This collaborative effort worked in various artistic media, from acro-yoga to fire spinning and sound workshops.

+Rising Appalachia has played musical festivals across the globe.
+They have released albums such as the crowd-funded Filthy Dirty South as well as Leylines.

 History

 Early days

-In 2005, sisters Leah and Chloe Smith, decided one afternoon to record their first album, Leah and Chloe, in the basement studio of a friend in downtown Atlanta, Georgia.
-The album was meant as a gift for family and friends but they received so much support and recognition for it that they decided to officially start a band called Rising Appalachia.
-The sisters moved to New Orleans in 2006, about a year after hurricane Katrina.
+In 2005, sisters Leah and Chloe Smith decided to record their first album, Leah and Chloe, in the basement studio of a friend in downtown Atlanta, Georgia.
+The album was meant as a gift for family and friends but they received so much support for it that they decided to officially start a band called Rising Appalachia.
+The sisters moved to New Orleans in 2006, about a year after Hurricane Katrina.

-In the early days, the sisters busked, in the French Quarter of New Orleans and elsewhere.
-They began to find their own natural interpretation of Appalachian music which brought together folk, soul, hip-hop, classical, southern gospel and other styles based on their upbringing on traditional Appalachian string band music, as well as on their exposure to urban music like hip-hop and jazz and the influence of roots music, and world music of all kinds which they experienced during their worldwide travels.
+In the early days, the sisters busked in the French Quarter of New Orleans and elsewhere.
+They began to create their own interpretation of Appalachian music which brought together folk, soul, hip-hop, classical, southern gospel and other styles based on their upbringing on traditional Appalachian string band music.
 They released their second album, Scale Down in 2007.

 On June 29, 2008 the group played their last show under the name Rising Appalachia during Concrete Pandemonium III at the Eyedrum Art Gallery in Atlanta before it was changed to R.I.S.E.